dotnet/csharplang/proposals/dictionary-expressions.md

 // `comparer: ...` to indicate the purpose of this value Dictionary<string, int> caseInsensitiveMap = [comparer: StringComparer.CaseInsensitive, .. existingMap];

-// Semicolon to more clearly dilineate the comparer Dictionary<string, int> caseInsensitiveMap = [StringComparer.CaseInsensitive; .. existingMap];
+// Semicolon to more clearly delineate the comparer Dictionary<string, int> caseInsensitiveMap = [StringComparer.CaseInsensitive; .. existingMap];

 // Both?